Release notes in S3

 Glacier storage is best suited for long-term data storage.
 Glacier storage is available only in the ru-3 pool.

-You can view usage costs at my.selectel.ru.
-Read more about cold storage in the Storage classes subsection of the S3 Payment model and prices instruction; -
+You can check the usage cost at my.selectel.ru.
+Read more about glacier storage in the Storage Classes subsection of the S3 Payment Model and Prices; -

 added a new pool for data storage — ru-3.